EECS150/asic_labs_fa21/lab2/spec.md

 models against the expected system behavior.
 Functional and logical implementations of the system must also need to be simulated for functional correctness.
-Only after there is high confidence can we even begin to move onto the circuit (logic synthesis: Lab 3) and physical design (floorplanning, placement, and routing: Labs 4 and 5), within and after which we must continue to simulate the design to ensure that they will meet system specifications.
+Only after there is high confidence can we even begin to move onto the circuit (logic synthesis: Lab 3) and physical design (floorplanning, placement, and routing: Labs 4 and 5).
+We must continue to simulate the design in these stages to ensure that it will meet system specifications.
 After the layout of the circuit is complete, the circuit must also be verified to meet physical rules imposed by the underlying transistor technology (Lab 6).
 Only when these processes are all complete can a chip be fabricated, packaged, and tested post-silicon.

-Any issues found during any verification process has implications on the design.
+Problems found in verification have big implications on the design.
 More severe issues require the design to be changed earlier in the design flow, causing delays in the design process.
 Hence, there is essentially a feedback loop from the output of each block in Fig. 1 to any block before it–a number of loops far too great to show in Fig. 1.
 The fewer loops you take in the design flow, the less time you waste.
 Therefore, it is imperative that you are well-versed in the mechanics